On the diameter of total domination vertex critical graphs: Introduction

-The method developed in \cite{MR1321108} is a powerful technique to obtain sharp upper bounds on various types of domination vertex critical graphs, it has been used for the $k$-$\gammaup$-vertex-critical graphs \cite{MR1321108} and paired domination vertex critical graphs \cite{MR2452766}.
+The method developed in \cite{MR1321108} is a powerful technique to obtain sharp upper bounds on various types of domination vertex critical graphs, it has been used on the $k$-$\gammaup$-vertex-critical graphs \cite{MR1321108} and paired domination vertex critical graphs \cite{MR2452766}.

-Edwards and MacGillivray \cite{MR2917914} presented better upper bounds on the diameter of total domination and independent domination vertex critical graphs, but the proofs have big gaps.
-In this paper, we also adopt the same technique to obtain sharp upper bounds on the diameter, one of which is a slightly improvement on a result in \cite{MR2917914}.
+Edwards and MacGillivray \cite{MR2917914} presented better upper bounds on the diameter of total domination and independent domination vertex critical graphs, but the proofs have big gaps (the gaps have been confirmed by Edwards via personal email).
+In this paper, we also adopt the technique in \cite{MR2917914, MR2452766, MR1321108} to obtain sharp upper bounds on the diameter, one of which is a slightly improvement on a result in \cite{MR2917914}.